 3. Banana Ketchup

 Dear reader, pay attention: this is ONE OF THE BEST THINGS ON THIS ISLAND, if not on this planet.
 The most popular St Lucian brand is "Baron" and is widely available in supermarkets across the island.
 It is also sold in street markets and other souvenir shops, but you better aim for a big supermarket (Massy stores is the local chain) which has great variety and reasonable prices.
-For those with no luggage allowance, the good news is that you can order it from Amazon at a relatively good price, slightly more expensive than buying from the island if you buy a multi-pack.
+For those with no luggage allowance, the good news is that you can order it here from Amazon, slightly more expensive than from the island if you buy a multi-pack.

 And while just about everything is topped with the famous West Indian hot sauce (chicken, pork, burgers and fries), Baron's Banana ketchup appears as a guest star on the sidelines, mainly seen as a dip for fried plantain or as a dressing in salads, wraps and marinades.
 In my kitchen, I use it as a dip for crisps and fries, but also as a condiment for my fish tacos or as a dressing for bright summery tropical salads and salsas.
 Here's my favourite recipe with Baron's banana ketchup vinaigrette so you can start drooling: